 1- Continue with the open wound care, and keep your fingers crossed that it heals and stays healed.
 But, be aware that you’re committed to a prolonged period of dealing with an open wound, and the recurrence rate for future pilonidal problems is significant.

-2- Consider getting a cleft lift immediately.
-It is not necessary to wait for the current surgery to heal in order to do this.
+2- Consider getting a cleft lift.
+Often is not necessary to wait for the current surgery to heal in order to do this – but it depends on how much was removed during the excision.
 I had one smart patient literally contact me from his hospital bed after a wide excision asking if I could help.
 We had him fly here within a few days, and performed a successful cleft lift.
-The following link will take you to a three part image showing the preop, immediately post op, and six weeks post op appearance for this patient.
+The following link will take you to a three part image showing the preoperative, immediately post-operative, and six weeks post-operative appearance for this patient.
 But, be forewarned – it starts with an image of a 15 cm open wound- so don’t click unless you’re willing to see it.
 Image Link.

 The advantage of this is that it saves months of the discomfort and embarrassment from an open wound, the cost of expensive dressings and multiple clinic visits, and it gets you back to life, school, or work much faster.
 The disadvantage is that you have to travel to Wisconsin for a few days.
 Many patients have told us that in spite of the travel costs, coming to see us was less expensive than wound care.
 We know it is certainly the faster and more efficient option.